Flagsmith/flagsmith/docs/docs/integrations/project-management/github.md

 ## Integration Setup

+You can either set up the integration from the Flagsmith side or from the Github side.

 ### From Flagsmith

 1. In the Integrations Option in the side bar, find the GitHub integration and click on 'Add Integration'.